 Both at first instance and on appeal, the court found that the defendant solicitors had been negligent in failing to serve the required counter-notice.
 The court also awarded damages against them for the value of the premium that the claimant could have realised, had he obtained and assigned a new lease, as was his intention.

 How we can assist

-As professional negligence specialists, we act for clients nationwide to resolve claims against a wide range of professionals, including solicitors and licensed conveyancers.
+As professional negligence solicitors, we act for clients nationwide to resolve claims against a wide range of professionals, including solicitors and licensed conveyancers.

 If you think that you may have suffered a financial loss as a result of a conveyancing error, and if you would like to explore the possibility of pursuing a claim for compensation, please contact us on 0800 195 4983 or at email@example.com

-Please also contact us if you are intending to buy or sell a property and would like the details of an experienced solicitor, who specialises in commercial conveyancing.
+Please also feel free to contact us if you are intending to buy or sell a property and would like the details of an experienced solicitor, who specialises in commercial conveyancing.
 We would be happy to provide these to you.